-In Tanzania and Uganda, Landesa, TMP Systems, and Pelum form the SLP Support Team, the team that is building and operating the SLP.
+Landesa, TMP Systems, Pelum and Proforest form the SLP Support Team that is operating the SLP and providing expert advice to our users.
 The SLP has received funding from the UK government to support the project during the pilot phase.

 - Landesa is a global nonprofit organization working to develop sustainable and gender-sensitive laws, policies and programs that strengthen land rights for millions of the world’s poorest men and women.
 Landesa helps implement these laws, policies and best practices across countries, companies and communities, translating intentions into pragmatic actions.